 One of my greatest challenges in presenting our culinary past to museums audiences is working out what form foods took – what they looked like, their colour, shape and texture – when we only have written accounts to go by, and many of those offering only scanty detail.
 Continue reading

 Now that you’re assembling your summer salads you’ll of course be looking for decorative bottles in which to keep your vinegars.
 Pass the cruet!
 Continue reading

 We recently hosted a Regency-style breakfast in the grand dining room at Elizabeth Bay House as a “money can’t buy” experience for the literacy charity, Room to Read.
-The offer included a personalised gastronomy-focused tour of the House followed by a breakfast which was based on the menu plan given to Maria Macarthur by her godmother, Continue reading
+The offer included a personalised gastronomy-focused tour of the House followed by a breakfast which was based on the menu plan given to Maria Macarthur in 1812, Continue reading

 Historical research is a curious thing.
 You find a fleeting reference or snippet of information that prickles your interest about a place, a person, an object or an incidence, then find yourself chasing leads that might shed more light on the subject.
 In this case, it is the mystery of Governor Arthur Phillip’s ‘French cook’.